abhiTronix/vidgear/docs/gears/netgear/usage.md

     * Only either of two functions (i.e. `send()` and `recv()`) can be accessed at any given instance based on activated [primary mode](../overview/#primary-modes) selected during NetGear API initialization.
 Trying to access wrong function in incorrect mode (_for e.g using `send()` function in Receive Mode_), will result in `ValueError`.

-!!! examples "After going through following Usage Examples, Checkout more bonus examples [here ➶](../../../help/netgear_ex/)"
+!!! example "After going through following Usage Examples, Checkout more bonus examples [here ➶](../../../help/netgear_ex/)"

 &thinsp;